Armenia–Italy relations

-Bilateral relations exist between Italy and Armenia.
-Italy has an embassy in Yerevan and Armenia has an embassy in Rome.
+Bilateral relations exist between Armenia and Italy.
+Armenia has an embassy in Rome and Italy has an embassy in Yerevan.
+Both countries are full members of the Council of Europe and the OSCE.

 History

 Armenia and Italy have a long-standing relationship since antiquity, when the Etruscan civilization sought to trade with the Armenians in the Kingdom of Urartu.
 This was later expanded when the Roman Empire began to expand and managed to conquer Armenia, converting it into a province.
 While the Armenians sought to fight and survive from Roman domination, cultural exchanges between two increased and further strengthened by commonalities, eventually enriched the rich relationship between Rome and Armenia.

 Both Armenia and Italy went on to be Christian nations, and carry significant distinction that make their relationship unique.
 Armenia was the first Christian nation on earth, while Italy is the home of Holy See, the holiest place of Christianity after Jerusalem.
 Therefore, relations between Armenia and Italy have been tied by the ancient links and Christian connection to even today.

+Armenians and Italians also came into contact in Crimea, as the Republic of Genoa obtained colonies there, which had a sizeable Armenian population.
+The chief city of Caffa was an Italian colony with an Armenian majority (66% as of 1475) that recognized Polish suzerainty from 1462 (see also: Italy–Poland relations).